 A note from your Friends of the Library...

-The Friends of the Amherst Town Library are a group of over one hundred volunteers interested in supporting, promoting and enhancing the excellence of this local library.
+The Friends of the Amherst Town Library are a Friendly group of over one hundred volunteers interested in supporting, enhancing and promoting the excellence of this local library.
 We help out in the areas of "it would be nice but…the money isn't in the budget," or "the staff is already stretched too thin."

 Become a Member

 The Friends of the Amherst Town Library would like to invite you to join our growing organization.
-Your membership helps to offset some of the Library expenses for special programs such as Museum Trips, the Student Art Show, Holiday Decorations, Museum Passes, the Summer Program for Children, and other worthwhile projects.
+Your membership helps to offset some of the Library expenses for special programs such as Museum Trips, the Student Art Show, Holiday Decorations, Museum Passes, the Summer Program for Children, Capital Improvements like the coffee lounge area and other worthwhile projects.
 By sending in your Membership dues with the form below, you will be helping the Amherst community and the many activities sponsored by our Library.
+Memberships are renewable annually in August/September.
 For new and returning members alike we thank you for your support.

 - Book Senior/Student - $10